What Is Net Income Formula?

 - Net income = $ 22,500

-Let us see the Profit and Loss statement of Apple and the net income reported by the Company.
+Let us see Apple’s Profit and Loss statement and the company’s net income.

-Snapshots from the annual 10-K filing of the Company to SEC is as below.
-Calculation of net Income is done as the bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
+Snapshots from the annual 10-K filing of the Company to the SEC are as below.
+Calculating net income is done as the bottom lineBottom LineThe bottom line refers to the net earnings or profit a company generates from its business operations in a particular accounting period that appears at the end of the income statement.
 A company adopts strategies to reduce costs or raise income to improve its bottom line. of the profit and loss statement or the statement of operations.
 The net income of the Company is highlighted in yellow

 source: Apple SEC filings